 As part of the transaction, Troymet was granted a 2% NSR on the Key property.
 In April 2018, the Company sold one-half of its 2% NSR to New Gold for \$300,000 cash.
-If a valuation condition in relation to an arm's length third party private company is satisfied before April 9, 2020, the Company will receive an additional \$81,250.
+If a valuation condition in relation to a third-party private company is satisfied before April 9, 2020, the Company will receive an additional \$81,250.
 As the valuation condition is uncertain, the Company has only recognized the \$300,000 received to date.
 New Gold can purchase the remaining 1% for \$2,000,000 cash.
+The third-party private company became a related party subsequent to the transaction.